Heiiji/sketchfab-viewer/README.md

 ### Objectives

 Your first mission is to upload a couple models on your Sketchfab account (the models themselves don't need to be anything more than cubes/planes/whatever you can find !).
 We'll be using those in the end result.
-Then, the UI you build should :
+Then, it's time to start building the UI.
+It should allow you to :

 - List your own models
-- List the models you've liked on the site (separately, one way or another)
+- List the models you've liked on sketchfab.com (in a separate list)
-- When you select a model either of those lists, display the corresponding embed somehow
+- When you click/select a model in either of those lists, the corresponding Sketchfab 3D embed should show up one way or the other — as well as at least some model metadata (title, description, author name ...).
+There are various ways to acquire the embed URL — pick your favourite.

+The list of models should behave in a similar fashion to e.g. https://sketchfab.com/3d-models/popular — They have cards representing models, the cards display certain amounts of informations, and when you select one the model page appears.
 Those are the core features we're looking for.
 The form of the components you implement is not imposed.
 Anything going beyond the core features will be greatly appreciated, as will a particular attention to details on the core features.
 A few suggestions that come in mind would be e.g. :

+- oauth authentication (if you go down this path, contact us for credentials !)
 - Add like/share buttons (needs oauth)
 - Upload UI
 - More lists, filters